THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 What trip to Bondi Beach would be complete without surfing?

 While trying to sort out flights for this whole 6-week Australia trip, it seemed impossible to get to Uluru or Alice Springs direct from anywhere, except Sydney.
-We’d already spent a few weeks in Sydney in an few amazing anchorages, celebrating New Year’s Eve, and having a fancy day out celebrating my in-laws’ anniversary.
+We’d already spent a few weeks in Sydney in a few amazing anchorages, celebrating New Year’s Eve, and having a fancy day out celebrating my in-laws’ anniversary.
 There were a few things we hadn’t done: namely checking out Bondi beach.
 So we extended our layover in Sydney to three nights, expecting to accomplish two things: surf the famous Bondi beach and do the Bondi to Coogee walk.

-Our last few days in Tasmania David picked up a flu or cold, so he wasn’t up for doing much physically.
+Our last few days in Tasmania David picked up the flu or a cold, so he wasn’t up for doing much physically.
 We nixed the long walk, but we had already paid for a surf lesson with Let’s Go Surfing in Bondi.
 David rallied and toughed the lessons out, and man are we glad we did!

 Neither of us have surfed before, so in order to surf the famous Bondi beach, we signed up for a one-time, two-hour beginner’s class.